CasperLabs/event-store/README.md

 Event Fetcher is a program that is responsible for:
 * Reading events from Casper Node.
 It requires constantly open HTTP connection.
 * Retrying Casper Node connection if it drops.
-* Parsing events and sending them to the Event Store using REST API.
-If Event Store is not available, events should be kept in the memory and handled later.
+* Parsing events and sending them to the database using direct connection.

 systemd should supervise the Event Fetcher and restart it if required.